dotnet/docs/docs/machine-learning/tutorials/time-series-demand-forecasting.md

 # Tutorial: Forecast bike rental service demand with ML.NET

-Learn how to forecast demand for a bike rental service using univariate time-series analysis on data stored in a SQL Server database with ML.NET.
+Learn how to forecast demand for a bike rental service using univariate time series analysis on data stored in a SQL Server database with ML.NET.

 In this tutorial, you learn how to:
 > [!div class="checklist"]